 I went through the other night on TV.

-But my question, you know, when Chuck Schumer comes out with this, look, I have no doubt that the president is gonna probably have to deal and do things he doesn't want to do because we know there are so many weak Republicans there.
+But my question, you know, when Chuck Schumer comes out with this, look, I have no doubt that the president is going to probably have to deal and do things he doesn't want to do because we know there are so many weak Republicans there.

-This even the House bill on health care was never what anybody wanted, but we discovered that there were a hundred House Republicans that never had any intention of repealing replacing Obamacare.
+Even the House bill on health care was never what anybody wanted, but we discovered that there were 100 House Republicans that never had any intention of repealing, replacing Obamacare.

 I get it.